smart48/larak8/Notes.md

 # Notes

 Notes on issues encountered setting up this deployment.
+Also notes with background stories on usage of load balancers and Nginx ingresses, volumes and such.

 ## Local Docker on OSX